kavyavijaysankar/Duos-and-Donts/README.md

 # Duos-and-Donts
 This is a 2-player co-operative serious game meant to be used as a tool in couples therapy.
 The gameplay dynamics are designed to foster interpersonal and relational skills between players.
 This game is a proof-of-concept and not a deployable clinical tool.
+Instructions to [run](#how-to-run-locally) the game locally are provided below.

 ## How to Play:
 The game follows a levelled system where players progress through increasingly complex challenges that require synchronized actions and clear communication.